 Also of interest is that Gulf Breeze has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Gulf Breeze is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Gulf Breeze really has some of the features that families look for when choosing a good community to raise children.
 Is Gulf Breeze perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Gulf Breeze is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small city, Gulf Breeze doesn't have a public transportation system that people use for their commute.

 The people who call Gulf Breeze home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gulf Breeze residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gulf Breeze include English, Irish, Scottish, and European.
+The greatest number of Gulf Breeze residents report their race to be White, followed by Asian.
+Important ancestries of people in Gulf Breeze include German, English, Irish, European, and Scottish.

 The most common language spoken in Gulf Breeze is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.